rqlite/rqlite/DOC/DIAGNOSTICS.md

  ```

 ## pprof support
-pprof information is available by default and can be retrieved as follows:
+[pprof](https://golang.org/pkg/net/http/pprof/) information is available by default and can be accessed as follows:

 ```bash
 curl localhost:4001/debug/pprof/cmdline